In the Midst of Combat

 B-24 bombers were notorious for being unstable and crashing easily if one or two of their engines went out.
 While the rest of the group climbed back to a high altitude to avoid approaching a heavily fortified battery of antiaircraft guns, Beck’s only choice was to “fly directly over the city and hope the Germans were low on ammunition and wouldn’t bother shooting at one crippled airplane.”

-After making it over Germany, however, Beck began to lose a third engine over the North Sea, which had a water temperature of 34 degrees below zero.
+After making it over Germany, however, Beck began to lose a third engine over the North Sea, which had a water temperature of 34 degrees.
 If the plane crashed in the water, his crew would last less than five minutes.

 At an altitude of only 500 feet, Beck finally reached the English coast, but his plane was still losing altitude.
 In an emergency landing, he reached Norwich with only one engine functioning.
 “I got the Distinguished Flying Cross for this one,” he wrote.